 In addition to requiring a certificate of registration, solicitors' activities are restricted in the following ways:

-- Solicitors are prohibited from knocking on doors or ringing doorbells between the hours of 8 p.m. and 9 a.m.
+- Solicitors are prohibited from knocking on doors or ringing doorbells between the hours of 7 p.m. (or nightfall, whichever comes first), and 9 a.m.

 - Solicitors may not visit properties marked with "No Trespassing" or "No Soliciting Allowed" signs.